 5 Steps to Create Positive Change in Your Marriage or Relationship

 - Understand it.
 Take an honest look at yourself and the behaviors in your relationship that have been problematic.
 Why have they happened?
 People tend to operate in learned ways and often times when we “act out,” it’s a cover for personal pain or frustration.
 Or you grew up in an environment where dysfunctional behavior was rewarded in some way.
 This can be a tricky step to work through, as many people are not aware of the impact of their prior experiences.
-The more clarity you can get out of who you are, your influences (helpful and problematic), wounds or trauma, emotional/psychological defenses erected to for protection and how you walk through this life, the better equipped you’ll be to create lasting change.
-If you’re stuck at this step, consider finding a psychotherapist to help you unpack a little.
+The more clarity you can get out of who you are, your influences (helpful and problematic), wounds or trauma, emotional/psychological defenses erected to for protection and function, the better equipped you’ll be to create lasting change.
+If you’re stuck at this step, consider finding a therapist to help you unpack it.

 - Give yourself a break.
-Referring to step 4 and the likelihood that you will make mistakes on the way towards the quest for positive change in your relationship, remember to practice self-compassion.
+With the likelihood that you will make mistakes as you seek positive change in your relationship, remember to practice self-compassion.
 Humans are inherently flawed and you are no exception.
 If your intentions, effort and open communication with your partner are there, you’re on the path.
 If you make a mistake and revert to old behavior, notice it aloud (to yourself and partner), apologize and stay the course.
 Don’t allow yourself to get stuck in the “failure” mud.
 This can be challenging for some but it would be unfortunate for after your efforts to fall victim to yourself in self-sabotage.
 Keep trying.
-If it seems your are repeating the same mistakes and feel stuck in this step, might be a good idea to seek out a local therapist to help get you out of the puddle and moving forward again.
+If it seems your are repeating the same mistakes and feel stuck in this step, might be a good idea to seek out a local therapist.
 There are many reasons why our past experiences make change difficult.
 Looking deeper sometimes requires help.
+If therapy doesn’t resonate with you for whatever reason, my DIY tool for married couples or those in committed relationships, The Marriage Refresher Course Workbook for Couples can help you strengthen your relationship foundation, including positive change.

 As a couple’s therapist, it’s always rewarding to see people really trying to be different for the sake of their love relationships.
 We are born wired to connect and seek secure connections.
 The romantic relationship is one of the most special places to benefit from this.